mothur/mothur.github.io/_wiki/miseq_sop.md

 merry.
 We were curious whether the rapid change in weight observed during the first 10 dpw affected the stability microbiome compared to the microbiome observed between days 140 and 150.
-We will address this question in this tutorial using a combination of OTU, phylotype, and phylogenetic methods.
+We will address this question in this tutorial using a combination of operational taxonomic units (OTUs), amplicon/exact sequence variants (ASV/ESV), phylotype, and phylogenetic methods.
 To make this tutorial easier to execute, we are providing only part of the data - you are given the flow files for one animal at 10 time points (5 early and 5 late).
 In addition, to